Towards Generalization of Graph Neural Networks for AC Optimal Power Flow: Case study

 \subsubsection{Graph convolutional neural network (GCN)}

 We represent buses as nodes and branches as edges, assuming uniform components at each bus (generator, load, shunt) and using generator masks to indicate presence/absence.
 This homogeneous representation is less flexible than our heterogeneous approach, as shown in Fig.\ref{fig:homogeneousvsheterogeneous}.
 The model comprises 5 graph convolution layers with a hidden dimension of 256.
-We apply GCN only to grids where homogeneous representation is tractable (14, 30, 57, 118 buses).
+We apply GCN only to grids for which homogeneous representation is tractable (14, 30, 57, and 118-bus systems).
+In the case of 500 and 2000-bus systems, multiple generators with different costs may be connected to a bus, making a homogeneous representation difficult.